shkhuz/shkhuz.github.io/blog/2025/11/05/nixos-and-electron.md

 /home/huzaifa/dev/taskmgr/node_modules/electron/dist/electron: error while loading shared libraries: libgobject-2.0.so.0: cannot open shared object file: No such file or directory
 ```

-Ohh.
-Now here is where Nix fights us.
-Let's check which shared libraries does electron rely on:
+Ohoh.
+Another Nix battle.
+Looks like `electron` relies on a number of shared libraries that are missing from my system.
+Let's check which libraries are needed:

 ```console
 $ ldd node_modules/electron/dist/electron